Nilzkool/hyperfine/README.md

 sr = search_routine(obj_func=Cost_Function, space=space, algo='tpe+grid', max_evals=1, verbose=1)
 ```
 Finally, we invoke the search method which returns a dictionary containing the following keys:
 1.'best_parameters' - A dictionary of optimal parameters that resulted in minimum loss

-2. 'results' - A results dictionary containing all the information evaluated by the cost function at the optimal parameters
+2.'results' - A results dictionary containing all the information evaluated by the cost function at the optimal parameters
 ```python
 best_param_dict=sr.search()
 ```